All Episodes

 What did you think about effort to hide something?

-The gross negligence statute that we see in early writings before Comey had had basically exonerated her without even interviewing her or most of the witnesses.
+The gross negligence statute that we see in early writings before Comey had basically exonerated her without even interviewing her or most of the witnesses.

 And he had used the term gross negligence, which is the legal standard.

-And we know that the espionage act says knowingly and willfully mishandling classified information.
+And we know that the Espionage Act says knowingly and willfully mishandling classified information.

-I assume that would be putting it on a private server, uh, which she told others in in the State Department not to do, and then destroying those things and and we know five foreign, you know, actors were able to access it.
+I assume that would be putting it on a private server, which she told others in the State Department not to do, and then destroying those things.

-He used extreme recklessness the earlier drafts.
+He used extreme recklessness in the earlier drafts.

-I d I don't know what was going on in his mind.
+I don't know what was going on in his mind.

 I don't even know why he made a statement.